LoraKalt/webapp_2021_project/README.md

 ## Design Decisions + Future Plans - Overall Project:

 ### Technical

-Site is built in Node.js with ExpressJS and EJS templating, UI built with Bootstrap, MongoDB with Mongoose used for the database.
 ### Hashtags

 Hashtags will function similar to most social media sites.
 Clicking on a hashtag will show posts by other users with that same hashtag.
 The posts shown will be sorted by number of likes and number of comments.